Christoph16478/iq/iq_java.md

 **What are the Basic and subtypes of Enterprise Java Beans (EJB)?**

-Answer: Two main types and subtypes of EJB are as follows:
+Two main types and subtypes of EJB are as follows:

 Session Beans
 Stateful session beans